 Afollow-up to our first video we made with ice.
-This second time around we’ve got some tips and tricks to make the set-up even easier and the fun last longer– well as long as ice can last! 😉
+This second time around we’ve got some tips and tricks to make the set-up even easier and the fun last longer– well, as long as ice can last! 😉

 1. Ice Excavation

 We’ve excavated ice before and the kids LOVE it.
-This time we tried even two easier techniques.
+This time we tried two even easier techniques.
 First I froze little toys in an ice tray (Lego people work great) and connected them with a string.
 Second, we stuffed toys in a little balloon, filled it up with water and froze it.
 The kids absolutely loved popping out the little Lego people and peeling off the balloon.
 Again, I gave them salt and hot water for excavation tools.
 In the end, their favorite was brute force (safety glass recommended 😉

 2. Imaginary Play Ice Bin